AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 AARP/The Hartford: Customer Satisfaction Data

 For the most part, The Hartford has positive customer and financial strength ratings.
-In fact, in J.D.
-Power’s 2023 U.S. Auto Insurance Study, customers in the Northwest ranked it the highest for the second year in a row.1
+In fact, it ranked tenth overall in J.D.
+Power’s 2024 U.S. Claims Satisfaction Study.
+1

 Category AARP/The Hartford rating/score